whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 **Note:** A server cannot be associated with both baseboard management controller (BMC) outlets and power distribution unit (PDU) outlets.
 Use PDUs or IPMI/BMCs to support failover.

 Before assigning PDU outlets to servers, make note of the primary and failover server configurations for each volume on the Volumes window.
-Be sure to assign failover outlets from different PDUs than the primary outlets.
+Be sure to assign failover outlets using different PDUs instead of the primary outlets.
 When you associate PDU failover outlets with servers using this tool, STONITH is automatically configured.

 To assign PDU outlets to servers: